pyscripter/pyscripter/Help/source/llmintegration.md

 1. A coding [***Assistant***](assistant) available in the Editor
 2. Integrated [***Chat***](chatwindow) for interacting with LLM models

-Both cloud-based and local LLM are supported:
+Both cloud-based and local LLMs are supported:

 - Cloud-based LLMs
   - [OpenAI](https://openai.com/) models such as (GPT-3.5 Turbo and GPT-4o)